 - Sorting tray

-Place the desired amount of pasta into a plastic bag, add a few squirts of liquid watercolors, and give the bag a good shake.
+Place the desired amount of pasta into a plastic bag, add a few squirts of liquid watercolors or food coloring, and give the bag a good shake.
 Once the pasta is colored as you’d like, spread the pasta on paper towels to dry.
 We decided to make this sensory bin super colorful, so each type of pasta was dyed a few different colors.
 If you’re worried about wasting plastic bags, keep in mind that they’re easily rinsed out and reused.

 Once all of the pasta is dry, mix everything together in a sensory bin or basket.
 Then let the children dive in and play!